neogeny/TatSu/docs/parserconfig.rst

     memoization: bool = True

 Enable or disable memoization in the parser.
-Only very specific input languages require this to be ``False``.
+Only specific input languages require this to be ``False``.